checkly/docs.checklyhq.com/site/content/jobs/product-manager.md

 - You are very hands-on in creating mock designs, assessing technical viability and writing micro-copy.
 - You "get" developers — our main customers — through your technical background.
 - You have shipped multiple product features to developers, from concept to delivery.
+- You never ship "big bang", but manage early access, beta and staged rollouts using feature flags.
-- Proven ability to work cross-functionally, collaborate, influence and work as part of a team
+- Proven ability to work cross-functionally, collaborate, influence and work as part of a team.
 - The ability to be autonomous and self-motivated in a remote work environment.
 - Love for exceptional UX/DX.
 - Excellent verbal and written communication skills (English).